nomoixyz/vulcan/README.md

 Our goal is to provide:
 - Better naming for VM functionality (no more `prank`, `roll`, `warp`, ...)
+- A testing framework with better readability and a familiar syntax
 - Improved ergonomics
-- Familiar testing function syntax
 - ...

 Vulcan test example: